MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 Here is an example of a partial material number search within a location.

  1. Select **material number** to search for a material.
- 1. Select a material from the drop-down list to populate that data into the new purchase order item detail screen.
+ 1. Select a _material_ from the drop-down list to populate that data into the new purchase order item detail screen.

- 1. Enter the quantity and the unit price.
-Performing the material search and selecting the material prepopulates the _Unit_ field.
+ 1. Enter the _quantity_ and the _unit price_.
+Performing the material search and selecting the material prepopulates the Unit field.

  1. View the total automatically calculated based on the quantity multiplied by the unit price.